Descanonge/fronts-toolbox/docs/dev-guide.rst

 correctly when using dask.distributed.

 Fonctions compiled with numba.guvectorize only accept positional arguments, but (as I understand it) Dask treats positional arguments as chunked data.
-Use this wrapper to transform kwargs into positional arguments: Dask will see keyword arguments, but the fonction will receive positional arguments.
+Use the :class:`.util.KwargsWrap` wrapper to transform kwargs into positional arguments:
+Dask will see keyword arguments, but the fonction will receive positional arguments.

 Moving window size
 ==================

 Multiple algorithms use a moving window.
 The user will provide the window **size**: the number of pixels along its sides.
-A window of size 3x3 will contains 9 pixels.
+A window of size 3x3 contains 9 pixels.
 Please allow the user to input the window size as described in :ref:`window_size_user`.

 In the implementation, it is often easier to loop over half the window size (from the central pixel).
 This package provides :func:`.util.get_window_reach`